KamrynJ21/Computer-Science-Class/Journal.md

 # November 29th
 I finished the quiz and got 10/15 right I understand most of the lesson sometimes I get confused reading the code though.
 But all in all very good lesson.

+# December 11th

+I learned more about while loops and how you can use conditions to keep it going until it fufills it or never stop if it's an infinite loop